-This past year has been devastating as we have become more fully aware of the extent of the sexual abuse by priests.
+This past year has been devastating as we have become more fully aware of the extent of the sexual abuse by some priests.
 After hearing the victims' heartbreaking stories, we felt called to action by the Holy Spirit.
 Michael Ciaccio (Center for Healing founder and director) and I submitted a proposal to Bishop James Johnston sharing our ideas about how The Center for Healing could assist seminary applicants in finding healing and sexual wholeness.
 Along with the standard psychological evaluations that seminary applicants take, they will now also meet with one of us for further evaluation and assessment.

 We are honored and encouraged to be collaborating with Bishop Johnston in working toward healing our church in a proactive way.
 Bishop Johnston attended the first part of the My House Workshop for Men as an observer this past February.
 Among the participants were several seminarians and a priest from another diocese.
 Bishop Johnston understands that addictions and sexual brokenness are the results of deep unresolved wounds.
 The Center for Healing, with Bishop Johnston's help, wants to offer our seminary applicants the opportunity to work through any unresolved wounds that could be a hindrance to seminary life and living out their priestly vocation.